xipki/xipki/assemblies/xipki-gateway/README.md

-Deployment in Tomcat 8 and 9 (does not work in Tomcat 10+)
+Deployment in Tomcat (8, 9 and 10)
 ----
+1. Copy the war-files in the sub-folders `webapps` to the tomcat folder:
+   i) for tomcat 8 and 9: `${CATALINA_HOME}/webapps`, or ii) for tomcat 10: `${CATALINA_HOME}/webapps-javaee`
+   - In both `${CATALINA_HOME}/webapps` and `${CATALINA_HOME}/webapps-javaee`, delete the folder `<some-app>` if the same named `<some-app>.war` file exists.
+   - Note if you do not support all protocols CMP, SCEP and RESTful API, please delete the unsupported `war` files and the same named folders
+     (cmp.war for CMP, scep.war for SCEP, .well-known.war for EST, acme.war for ACME, and rest.war for RESTful API)
-1. Copy (and overwrite if files already exist) the sub-folders `bin`, `webapps`, `xipki` and `lib ` to the tomcat root folder `${CATALINA_HOME}`.
+2. Copy (and overwrite if files already exist) the sub-folders `bin`, `xipki` and `lib ` to the tomcat root folder `${CATALINA_HOME}`.
    - The folder `xipki` can be moved to other location, in this case the java property `XIPKI_BASE` in `setenv.sh` and `setenv.bat` must be adapted to point to the new position.
    - In `${CATALINA_HOME}/lib`, if an old version of a jar file exists, remove it first.
-   - In `${CATALINA_HOME}/webapps`, delete the folder `<some-app>` if the same named `<some-app>.war` file exists.
-   - Note if you do not support all protocols CMP, SCEP and RESTful API, please delete the unsupported `war` files and the same named folders
-   (cmp.war for CMP, scep.war for SCEP, .well-known.war for EST, acme.war for ACME, and rest.war for RESTful API)
-2. If SCEP is supported, you need to have a SCEP server certificate with private key.
+3. If SCEP is supported, you need to have a SCEP server certificate with private key.
 For the demo you may generate this certificate in the `xipki-mgmt-cli` via the command `enroll-cert --ca myca1 --subject "CN=scep responder" --profile scep --key-password 1234 --out output/scep1.der`, and then copy the generated file `scep1.p12` to the folder `xipki/keycerts`.
-3. If ACME is supported
+4. If ACME is supported
    1. (Optional) If you use database other than H2, PostgreSQL, MariaDB and MySQL, you need to download the JDBC driver to the folder `${CATALINA_HOME}/lib`.
    2. (Optional) If you use database other than MariaDB and MySQL, you need to overwrite the